Plant-Food-Research-Open/HEImiRA-pipeline/README.md

 ### 3. Obtain BioPandas
 BioPandas is a singularity container with Python-3.10, BioPython, PySam, and Pandas.

-You have 2 options, the first is by far the quickest.
+You have two options, the first is by far the quickest.

 #### a.
 Use the container asset provided with the release
 *download size ~60MB*